 EPA Technology Innovation Office (TIO)

 EPA Technology Innovation Office (TIO) is working with the Interstate Technology Regulatory Council to achieve regulatory acceptance of new environmental technologies, including its new triad approach.
-Visit their Web page at http://www.brownfieldstsc.org/
+You can review case studies or request assistance at their website.

 Field Services Section

 The Field Services Section provides varied assistance such as geophysical support, assistance with complying with quality assurance standards, and health and safety training for federal, state and local government personnel.